Difference between a Shared IP vs. a Dedicated IP

 Now, coming back to the difference between a shared IP address and a dedicated IP address.

 What Is a Dedicated IP Address?

 A dedicated IP address does exactly what it sounds like, provides you a dedicated IP address that's solely and wholly for you.
-The dedicated IP address isn't shared or used by any other website.
+The dedicated IP address as well as dedicated servers aren't shared or used by any other website.

 With a dedicated IP address, you get direct access to a particular website and its backend.
 You can ask your ISP for a dedicated IP address or get a dedicated IP VPN if you're looking to secure your online activities.

 What Is a Shared IP Address?

 Unlike a dedicated IP address, shared IP address does exactly what shared stands for, which means that your domain address is shared between several other domains.
 Shared IP addresses have been here for the longest of time, and people use it for hosting their website.

 When it comes down to the best IP address among the two, it really depends on the website infrastructure you're trying to build and what are your websites' needs.

 The benefit of having a dedicated IP address over a shared IP address are:

 With a dedicated IP address, you can run program scripts for as much time as you need or until the script ends up taking the server's memory.
 Whereas, with a shared IP address, you won't be able to get that much time as the server memory is shared between other users.